Bethpage Black Course: Recent tournaments

-The annual Barclays tournament, the first of FedEx Cup playoff events, continued its rotation around the New York metropolitan area and was played at Bethpage State Park in 2012 in late August.
+The annual Barclays tournament, the first of the 2012 FedEx Cup Playoffs, continued its rotation around the New York metropolitan area and was played at Bethpage State Park in 2012 in late August.
 As with the previous two U.S. Opens, the 2012 Barclays was played on the difficult Black course.
 Differing from the U.S. Opens, the 7th hole was lengthened slightly and played as a par-5 to make the course a par-71 at 7468 yd, identical to the course's blue tees.

-The Barclays returned for August 25–28, 2016.
+During the 2016 FedEx Cup Playoffs, The Barclays returned for August 25–28, 2016.
 A total of 79 of its 120 entrants made the second-round cut at 145 (+3).
 Despite this total there was no secondary cut after the third round as in regular PGA Tour events, following a change made after the 2014 season.
 Patrick Reed won by a stroke over Emiliano Grillo and Sean O'Hair, moving from seventh place to first in the standings.
 The top 100 players in the points standings advanced to the Deutsche Bank Championship.
 This included five players who were outside the top 100 prior to the tournament.
 Five players also started within the top 100 but finished outside it, ending their playoff chances.
 The tournament was the last qualifying event for the eight qualifying places for the American team in the 2016 Ryder Cup.

 The 2019 PGA Championship was played at the Bethpage Black Course from May 16 to May 19.
 Brooks Koepka won the tournament by two strokes at 8 under par.

+The 2025 Ryder Cup was played at the Bethpage Black Course from September 26 to 28.
+Bethpage was selected to host the 2024 Ryder Cup in 2013 along with the 2019 PGA Championship.
+The Ryder Cup was postponed in 2020 due to the COVID-19 pandemic and returned to its original cycle of being played in odd years.
+The European Ryder Cup Team won the event 15–13, becoming the first away team to win the event since 2012.